Jerry S. Rawls Excellence in Undergraduate Teaching Awards Program

 Nicholas Bergfeld, MD

 When Jerry S. Rawls made his transformative $25 million naming gift to the business college in 2001, he enabled the Jerry S. Rawls College of Business to focus on excellence in research and education.
 Though much has changed over the years, the need for great teachers is as important as ever.
 With this need in mind, Rawls made a second transformational gift, funding the establishment of the Jerry S. Rawls Excellence in Undergraduate Teaching Awards Program.

 Designed to recognize Rawls College faculty and doctoral students who consistently go above and beyond to inspire students, challenge them to do their best work, and prepare them for long-term success, the Jerry S. Rawls Excellence in Undergraduate Teaching Awards Program enhances the visibility of faculty/doctoral students who make the undergraduate classroom the focus of their passion and commitment.
-As the largest teaching award within Rawls College, each year, two full-time faculty are awarded $20,000 and two part-time instructors or doctoral students are awarded $5,000.
+As the largest teaching award within Rawls College, each year, two full-time faculty are awarded $20,000 and one part-time instructor and one doctoral student are each awarded $5,000.

 Full-time faculty, part-time instructors, and doctoral students who taught an undergraduate-level course during the 2019-2020 and 2020-2021 academic years can be nominated for a Jerry S. Rawls Excellence in Undergraduate Teaching Award.

 Please consider the following criteria when making your nomination(s).
 Your instructor:

 - taught information and skills valued by employers and relevant to your job performance and professional success,

 - exhibited a passion for the subject matter,

 - structured the course effectively,

 Nominate an Excellent Undergraduate Educator